metomi/rose/sphinx/glossary.rst

       * :term:`batch system`

    parameterisation
-      Parameterisation is a way to consolidate configuration in the cylc ``suite.rc`` file by implicitly looping over a set of pre-defined variables e.g:
+      Parameterisation is a way to consolidate configuration in the Cylc ``suite.rc`` file by implicitly looping over a set of pre-defined variables e.g: